dwrrehman/programming_language/readme.txt

 	add source register with immediate and
 	store into destination register.

+	if should_set_flags is zero, then
-	Rd/Rn == 31 means the stack pointer, instead of
+	Rd == 31 means the stack pointer, else, it means the zero register.

-	the zero register.
+	Rn == 31 always means the stack pointer, instead of the zero register.

 ---------------------------------------------------------
+	addr    should_subtract.1 should_setflags.1
-	addr    Rd.5  Rn.5  Rm.5  imm.6
+		Rd.5  Rn.5  Rm.5  shift_type.2  imm.6
-		shift_type.2  should_setflags.1
-		should_subtract.1
 ---------------------------------------------------------
 	add source register with optionally
 	immediate-amount-shifted source register and